Notes on the Geography of Japan: Nara: Naramachi

-Naramachi is the Nara district that has tried to retain at least a vestige of its traditional character.
+Naramachi is the part of Nara that has worked most successfully to retain its traditional character.

 Here, however, a new house has been built in the traditional style of the urban townhouse, or machiya.
 It's open as a free museum.

 The floorplan is long and narrow, fitting the historically characteristic long, narrow lot.

 Room is made for an inner garden or naka-niwa.